Herbs in Magic: A Beginner's Guide to Magical Herbalism

 Protection Herbs: Hold Your Ground

 Once your space and energy are clear, protection magic helps you keep them that way.
-Protective workings create a energetic boundary — a layer of resistance between you and influences you do not want to let in.
+Protective workings create an energetic boundary — a layer of resistance between you and influences you do not want to let in.
 Protection herbs tend to have strong, assertive scents or thorny, prickly physical qualities that mirror their magical function.
 They are the plants that push back.
 Working with them regularly builds a kind of energetic resilience in your space and your personal field.

 • Black Pepper (Piper nigrum) — Black pepper is one of the most underrated protective herbs in folk magic.
 It has a long history of use in hoodoo and European witchcraft as a ward against evil, hexes, and intrusion.
 Its sharp, biting energy makes it excellent for drawing a firm boundary.
 Sprinkle it across thresholds, add it to a protective sachet, or incorporate it into a candle working aimed at repelling unwanted energy or people from your space.